 Counts of businesses in CABEE are published at four geographical levels: Australia totals, Main State, Statistical Area Level 2 (SA2) and Local Government Area (LGA).
-Main State is derived from business information on the ABSBR, while SA2 is part of the Australian Statistical Geography Standard (ASGS).
+Main State is derived from business information on the ABSBR, while SA2 is part of the Australian Statistical Geography Standard (ASGS) Edition 3.

-The ASGS is a framework of all of the regions which the ABS and other organisations use to collect, release and analyse geographically classified statistics.
-The ASGS ensures that these statistics are comparable and geospatially integrated, and provides users with a coherent set of standard regions to access, visualise, analyse and understand statistics.
+The ASGS is a framework of all the regions which the ABS and other organisations use to collect, release, and analyse geographically classified statistics.
+The ASGS ensures that these statistics are comparable and geospatially integrated and provide users with a coherent set of standard regions to access, visualise, analyse and understand statistics.

 For more information, users should refer to the Australian Statistical Geography Standard (ASGS) (cat. no. 1270.0).

 Businesses can operate in more than one geographical location and be represented by a single ABN/TAU.
 These are referred to as multi-location businesses.
 For the purposes of this release, multi-location businesses are attributed to one geographical classification to prevent double counting of businesses.
 While the individual locations of businesses with multiple sites are not available in CABEE, some locations data at the SA1 level are available via the ABS BLADE product.